TheAssembler1/nl-blog/_posts/2023-12-27-learning-about-hdf5.md

 While the HDF5 library is written in C function wrappers have been written to support other languages such as FORTAN 90, C++, and Java.

+If you would like to see details about the functions used through the blog please use the details found at the [end](#function-signaturedetails)

 ## Today's Reading

 So today I plan on reading through the, ["Learning the Basics"](https://docs.hdfgroup.org/hdf5/develop/_learn_basics.html) as I have never worked with the file format myself.
 Since my future research involves HPC I/O, I have a feeling I should understand HDF5 very well.